brettalanmeyer/ping-pong/README.md

 * Fix doubles opponent stats
 * Make method names consistent: deleteByMatch(match) or deleteByMatchId(id)
 * manual entry of scores due to connection lost or otherwise
-* Report of avg time people play per day
-* Dave Thomas
-* try to put skype stuff in this app if possible
-* caching everything until a new match is played

 Delegate Python Process
 	screen python run.py